LichFactory-Games/lichfactory/docs/Ad-Astra/Session-Minutes/Session-1.md

 ## Exposition

 Night is approaching.
-The group of travellers, guided by the faeir [[../../../Celin Lothvari|Celin Lothvari]], make their way not so silently through [[../Player's-Almanac/The-Dunwold|The Dunwold]].
+The group of travellers, guided by the faeir [[Celin Lothvari|Celin Lothvari]], make their way not so silently through [[../Player's-Almanac/The-Dunwold|The Dunwold]].
 With every crack of a twig, or crunch of a leaf, Celin does little to hide his disdain at the group of beings he's been contracted to lead through *his* forest.

 'At least they are better than the last party,' he thinks as the forest quiets down and the dim sunlight through the trees fades away.
 "Dusk is upon us.
 We will camp here."
 Crouching down, he works to quickly build a fire.
 Behind him, he fails to notice the individuals each mocking him with serious looks and silent, sarcastic repeats of his grim lines.
 As he gets the embers going, he turns, and everyone abruptly looks idle.
 The faeir narrows his eyes, and proclaims in his haughty tone, "I will fetch us bounty from the woods.
 Keep that fire going."